matrix-org/arewemlsyet/index.md

 # Not Yet.

-[Messaging Layer Security (MLS)](https://messaginglayersecurity.rocks/) is an upcoming IETF standard for end-to-end encryption in messaging systems.
+[Messaging Layer Security (MLS)](https://messaginglayersecurity.rocks/) is an (almost) IETF standard for end-to-end encryption in messaging systems.
 We are investigating bringing MLS to Matrix.
+So far we have basic encryption and decryption working and can handle membership changes.

+Latest demo video:

+<iframe title="MLS Element demo - group updates 2023-04-21" src="https://scitech.video/videos/embed/b4e06441-2294-4878-babe-1a6c685637cf" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups" width="560" height="315" frameborder="0"></iframe>

 In most cases, MLS has better performance in large groups than Olm/Megolm.
 The graph below shows a comparison[¹](#fn1) between some MLS and Olm/Megolm operations.